Bottom Live 3: Hooligan's Island: Act One

 Richard "Richie" Richard (Mayall) and Edward Elizabeth "Eddie" Hitler (Edmondson) have been stranded on the titular uncharted island for three years.
 The show begins with Richie stuck in the island's latrine and struggling to free himself.
 Eddie enters and tells Richie that he rescued an unconscious "bird" from the beach and placed her in his hammock.
 Richie eagerly attempts to administer the "Shag of Life," only to discover that the "bird" is actually an albatross.
 After a fight with Eddie (which Richie loses, as usual), Richie prepares breakfast consisting of brambles and a dying fish he found in the latrine.
 Richie suffers food poisoning, leading to involuntary vomiting, burping, and flatulence.

 The pair suddenly hear the sound of drums and spot a group of Welsh cannibals cooking Keith Floyd in a pot nearby.
 The cannibals notice Richie and Eddie and begin hunting them.
 Richie fends them off by vomiting in their direction (a side effect of the food poisoning), but the cannibals manage to land a poison dart on Richie's penis and Eddie's hat as they flee.
 To save Richie, Eddie retrieves a Japanese army World War II medical kit from his secret bunker and administers an antidote via a giant medical syringe injected into Richie's buttocks.

 After a male albatross (presumably the mate of the unconscious female albatross) defecates on Eddie's head, the duo recount how they ended up on Hooligan's Island.
 Their misadventure began when Eddie convinced Richie to try ecstasy, leading to a chaotic "Nightmare 12-Hour Dance," a police chase, and the hijacking of an ambulance.
 They later encountered a theatrical impresario, Sir Leslie McBlowjob, who offered them a job in exchange for questionable favors.
 Their performance aboard a cruise liner went disastrously wrong, culminating in a shipwreck that left them stranded on the island.

 Act Two

-Still awaiting rescue, Richie and Eddie discover a 15 megaton nuclear bomb left behind by a French frogman as part of a nuclear testing program.
+Still awaiting rescue as well getting bored of hanging around the beach, Richie and Eddie discover a 15 megaton nuclear bomb left behind by a French frogman as part of a nuclear testing program.
 After accidentally activating the bomb, they attempt various methods to defuse it, including using tools from Eddie's bunker and banging Richie's head against its surface.
 Near the end of the play, a French boat sails nearby, and Richie and Eddie desperately try to signal for help.
 Eddie's signal flares inadvertently hit the ship, causing it to explode.
 The play concludes with the bomb detonating as Richie and Eddie run out of time.